 But living in a smaller house isn’t just a smart financial decision.

 Deciding to downsize can also improve your quality of life.

-Here are five ways that living in a small house has made my life better:
+Here are nine ways that living in a small house has made my life better:

 I grew up in a 2,500 square foot house, and cleaning was an all-day, all-family affair.
 It was exhausting even just thinking about it and we didn’t do it as often as my mother would have liked.

 Now, I do my cleaning in 15-minute bursts throughout the day, and cleaning the house rarely becomes an overwhelming horror that I avoid.
 If we had more house, that would mean more rooms to clean and more places for clutter to gather.

 If you have less to clean, you are more likely to do the kind of dust-eliminating deep cleaning that only happens in larger houses if you employ an army of maids.
 Less dust (and pet hair and dander) means cleaner air and fewer allergic reactions.

 In addition, a small house really encourages you to get outside more often.
 Why stay inside a small space on a beautiful spring day when you could go for a walk or a bike ride?